tubenhirn/tubenhirn.com/content/posts/dependency-updates-with-dagger/index.md

 time to add our custom renovate job.

 The first thing we need to run our job is a fresh image of `renovate`.
-Dagger offers a prebuild package to handle `docker commands` with ease.
+Dagger brings a package to handle `docker commands` with ease.

 Lets import this package